sunny9577/proxy-scraper/README.md

 ## Setup
 This bot is based on [protractor](https://www.protractortest.org/#/) automated browser testing software.
-### 1 - Open a terminal andmake sure you are in the project directory
+### 1 - Open a terminal and make sure you are in the project directory
 	cd proxy-scraper

 ### 2 - Make sure you have protractor installed